vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-implement-a-discovery-proxy.md

     using System.Xml;
     ```

-3. Derive a `DiscoveryProxyService` de <xref:System.ServiceModel.Discovery.DiscoveryProxy>.
-Aplique o atributo `ServiceBehavior` à classe, conforme mostrado no exemplo a seguir.
+3. Derive `DiscoveryProxyService` de <xref:System.ServiceModel.Discovery.DiscoveryProxy> .
+Aplique o `ServiceBehavior` atributo à classe, conforme mostrado no exemplo a seguir.

     ```csharp
     // Implement DiscoveryProxy by extending the DiscoveryProxy class and overriding the abstract methods